wordofwarning/wordofwarning.org/current/2019-emergency/index.md

 # show_size # optional - size of show name 2-5.
 Default is 2.
 Set longer names to lower values
 # header_image: "header.jpg" # optional custom background image, relative to current page
 ---
-*Presented by* Word of Warning, NIAMOS, STUN *+* Z-arts
+*Presented by* Word of Warning *with* NIAMOS, STUN *+* Z-arts

-### Saturday 21 September, times tbc.
+### Saturday 21 September, 12noon-10pm.
 Pay What You Decide
-Manchester's twentieth annual manic micro-marathon of the bizarre + the beautiful: from gallery to theatre, store-cupboard to stairwell, some 30 live works in a non-stop performance takeover — filling the Z-arts building to bursting point…
+Manchester's twentieth annual manic micro-marathon of the bizarre + the beautiful: from gallery to theatre, store-cupboard to stairwell, some 30 live works in a travlling takeover of three Hulme venues…

-**From when to when** dip in and out of ongoing performances, installations and limited capacity experiences (adult-only live art?); and **from when to when** join us for a series of short sit-down shows. **Sample the different — then pay what you decide!**
+**During the daytime** dip in and out of ongoing performances, installations and limited capacity experiences in NIAMOS (adult-only live art?); and **in the evening** join us for a series of short sit-down shows at STUN Studio + Z-arts. **Sample the different — then pay what you decide!**

-*NB Participating artists to be announced at the beginning of September*
+*Participating artists subject to change.*

 To get a feel for it, have a look at 2018's [programme](/archive/2018-emergency) + [image gallery](/galleries/2018-emergency).

 #### Venues + Booking Details
-Date: Saturday 6 October 2018, 12noon-10pm (*last show ends about 10.30pm*)
+Date: Saturday 21 September 2019, 12noon-10pm (*last show ends about 10.30pm*)
-AFTERNOON Venue: <a href="http://www" target="_blank">NIAMOS</a>, , Manchester, M15 5
+Daytime Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, corner of Chichester Rd/Warwick St, Hulme, Manchester M15 5EU
-EVENING Venue: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts (incl.
-STUN Studio)</a>, 335 Stretford Road, Manchester, M15 5ZA
+Evening Venues: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a> including <a href="http://stunlive.com" target="_blank">STUN Studio</a>, 335 Stretford Road, Manchester, M15 5ZA

 Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *NB some works have a limited capacity (marked* †*) with either sign-up sheets on the day or operating on a first-come, first-served basis.
-Individual shows from 5.30pm typically have a no-latecomer policy.*
+Individual shows in the Evening from 5pm typically have a no-latecomer policy.*
 Tel: 0161 232 6086 (Word of Warning office) / 0161 232 6089 (Z-arts reception)

 #### Access Information